emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: dtm93a.html

+    Heap allocation with copying garbage collection is believed to have poor memory subsystem performance.
+We conducted a study of the memory subsystem performance of heap allocation for memory subsystems found on many machines.
+We found that many machines support heap allocation poorly.
+However, with the appropriate memory subsystem organization, heap allocation can have good memory subsystem performance.

 * .. _DOLIGEZ93:

   Damien Doligez & Xavier Leroy.
 1993. "`A concurrent, generational garbage collector for a multithreaded implementation of ML <http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.52.9494&rep=rep1&type=pdf>`_".
 ACM.
 POPL '93, 113--123.

   .. abstract: doligez93.html

+    This paper presents the design and implementation of a "quasi real-time" garbage collector for Concurrent Caml Light, an implementation of ML with threads.
+This two-generation system combines a fast, asynchronous copying collector on the young generation with a non-disruptive concurrent marking collector on the old generation.
+This design crucially relies on the ML compile-time distinction between mutable and immutable objects.

 * .. _DOLIGEZ94: